syncfusion-content/winui-docs/winui/Avatar-view/content-types.md

 {% endhighlight %}
 {% endtabs %}

-The following code sample illustrates how to set the group source and member path for the avatar view control.
+The following code example illustrates how to set the group source and member paths for the avatar view.

 {% tabs %}
 {% highlight xaml %}